112gripes/112gripes.github.io/112-gripes-about-the-french_pdftotext.md

 No nation could exist for a week if all it did was talk .
 Frenchmen emoy conversation .
 They consider it an art .
 They , are on the whole . skillful at . it .
-We don't prize "good conversation" as much as th e French do , it was the brilliance . charm and imagination of Frenc h talk that contributed niuich to the reputation of Paris as
+We don't prize "good conversation" as much as the French do , it was the brilliance . charm and imagination of Frenc h talk that contributed niuich to the reputation of Paris as